Reviewing Magnum Opus Acquisition (NYSE:OPA) and SOBR Safe (OTCMKTS:SOBR)

-Magnum Opus Acquisition (NYSE:OPA – Get Rating) and SOBR Safe (OTCMKTS:SOBR – Get Rating) are both small-cap consumer staples companies, but which is the superior business?
-We will compare the two businesses based on the strength of their institutional ownership, risk, dividends, valuation, earnings, analyst recommendations and profitability.
+Magnum Opus Acquisition (NYSE:OPA – Get Rating) and SOBR Safe (OTCMKTS:SOBR – Get Rating) are both small-cap consumer staples companies, but which is the better business?
+We will contrast the two companies based on the strength of their earnings, institutional ownership, profitability, dividends, analyst recommendations, risk and valuation.

-This table compares Magnum Opus Acquisition and SOBR Safe’s top-line revenue, earnings per share (EPS) and valuation.
+This table compares Magnum Opus Acquisition and SOBR Safe’s top-line revenue, earnings per share and valuation.

 |Gross Revenue